notangelmario/paquet/README.md

 👋 Submit a new app 👉 [here](https://github.com/notangelmario/paquet/issues/new?labels=new+app&template=app-request.md&title=)

-## ⚠️ WARNING!
-Paquet is being moved to NextJS.
-The current model is not flexible enough for a good enough web app store.

-The new toolset will be:
-- NextJS
-- Pure TailwindCSS
-- Supabase (also maybe Supabase Functions)
-- Vercel (with partial edge)

-The developer dashboard will

----

 ### About
 * ⚡ Works as fast as a native app
 * 💄 An actual good looking web app shop